 No matter who you are, take the day to contemplate the archetype of the father today.
 We all have our best qualities and our worst.
 Feel the feels.
 Focus on what you want.
 Live into it.

 I have heard gratitude is the highest form of prayer.
-If you can muster any appreciation for the masculine, you shine a light on what you want to make more in the world.
+If you can, give appreciation for the father.
+In doing so you shine a light on what you want to make more in the world.